MicrosoftDocs/windows-dev-docs/windows-apps-src/monetize/enable-consumable-in-app-product-purchases.md

 When granting your customer access to the consumable in-app product, it's important to keep track of which product is fulfilled (*productId*), and which transaction that fulfillment is associated with (*transactionId*).

+> [!IMPORTANT]
->**Important**&nbsp;&nbsp;Your app is responsible for the accurately reporting fulfillment to the Store.
+> Your app is responsible for the accurately reporting fulfillment to the Store.
 This step is essential to maintaining a fair and reliable purchase experience for your customers.

 The following example demonstrates use of the [PurchaseResults](https://msdn.microsoft.com/library/windows/apps/dn263392) properties from the [RequestProductPurchaseAsync](https://msdn.microsoft.com/library/windows/apps/dn263381) call in the previous step to identify the purchased product for fulfillment.
 A collection is used to store the product information in a location that can later be referenced to confirm that local fulfillment was successful.